alachins/raisd/README.md

     0: Discards all SNPs with missing data (default)
     1: Imputes N per SNP
     2: Creates a mask for valid alleles and treats N as a third state
-    3: Creates a mask for valid alleles and ignores allele pairs with N in the pattern-matching step
+    3: Creates a mask for valid alleles and ignores allele pairs with N

 Evaluating Accuracy
 -------------------